Meet Kyle Ramboyong, BFA (Dance) student

 Dance or art for me is a social and collaborative experience as you learn and grow from others.
 You learn from what you see and observe too.
 The peers and teachers at VCA are supportive and kind which breeds a very safe environment to grow and learn as an artist.
 The environment you are in can build or break an artist, so I gravitate towards people that build me up and I keep away people that don’t.
 Simple as that.

-What do you wish you’d known before starting there?
 Have you received any advice while studying that has had a real impact on you?

 Know why you want to study as this will be your main drive to finish your degree, as full-time dance training is mentally and physically demanding.
 Don’t be afraid to fail as you only become better by experience.